Just on Time: Token-Level Early Stopping for Diffusion Language Models: Experiments

 \subsection{Threshold Ablation}

-We first analyze the effect of the confidence threshold $\tau$ without spatial modulation (i.e., $\tau^i = \tau$ for all positions).
+We analyze the effect of the confidence threshold $\tau$ without spatial modulation ($\tau^i = \tau$ for all positions).
 This isolates the impact of threshold selection on the speed-quality trade-off.

 \Cref{tab:threshold_ablation} reveals that threshold selection critically affects both quality and speedup.
-Lower thresholds ($\tau \leq 30$) yield aggressive speedups but cause substantial accuracy drops on reasoning tasks---GSM8K degrades by up to $17.8$ points at $\tau=10$ and MMLU by $8.8$ points.
-The threshold $\tau = 90$ provides a favorable balance, achieving $5.22\times$ speedup on GSM8K with only $-2.6$ points accuracy drop and $19.48\times$ on HumanEval with $-1.8$ points.
-Higher thresholds ($\tau = 120$) can exceed baseline quality on some benchmarks (GSM8K $+1.9$, HumanEval $+0.9$), though with diminishing speedup returns.
+Lower thresholds ($\tau \leq 30$) yield aggressive speedups but cause substantial accuracy drops---GSM8K degrades by up to $19.2$ points at $\tau=10$ and HumanEval by $15.8$ points.
+The threshold $\tau = 90$ provides a favorable balance, achieving $5.30\times$ speedup on GSM8K with only $-2.3$ points accuracy drop and $19.08\times$ on HumanEval with $-2.4$ points.
+Higher thresholds ($\tau = 120, 150$) approach baseline quality more closely (GSM8K within $0.4$ points) though with diminishing speedup returns.
 Based on these results, we select $\tau_{\max} = 90$ as the baseline threshold for spatial modulation experiments.